 I am a Licensed Marriage & Family Therapist in California.
 After over a decade of work in community mental health I realized I had zero patience for the politics of agency work and decided to take a the leap and expand my private practice to full time.
 So with only a handful of clients, in the beginning of 2015, I submitted my resignation from a managerial role and have loved working with clients ever since.

-I primarily work with perinatal and post-partum depression & anxiety; I have a special interest in working with life transitions (good ones too), grief and loss, anxiety/panic, and trauma.
+I primarily work with maternal metal wellness i cluding perinatal and postpartum anxiety and depression; I have a special interest in working with life transitions (good ones too), grief and loss related to family planning.

 You can find me at live music venues, art shows, playing with my puppy (okay, grown dog), at farmers markets with my family, refining my foodie taste buds, or at home creating beautiful jewelry from copper wiring.